Skip to main content

 Barack Obama, Master of Vocal Authority

-Barack Obama is known for a very specific vocal quality.
+Barack Obama is known for a specific vocal quality.

 When Obama speaks, he tends to have a downward inflection at the end of his sentences.

-As we mentioned before, downward inflections are a very authoritative way of speaking and commanding attention.
+Downward inflections are an authoritative way of speaking and commanding attention.

 Obama also has a lot of space in the middle part of his mouth.
 So when he’s speaking, you can almost hear the hollow in his voice.
 To achieve this resonant effect, you can create more space between the tongue and roof of your mouth.